How many applications do you receive?

 Would a History MA make my file more competitive?

 Many of the students who apply to our doctoral program have Master's degrees, often -- but not always -- in history.
 A Master's degree demonstrates the ability to conduct original research and can therefore be helpful to the professors assessing your file.
 In the last class to enter our PhD program, 80% held a Master's degree.

 I have applied before.
 Do I need to complete the entire application again?

 You will need to submit another online application and pay the fee again.
 Some portions of your application may be reused (for example, transcripts) but you should update your Academic Statement of Purpose and ask your recommenders to update their letters.
-We can use your GRE scores from before (even if they are older than the five-year maximum), but if you took the TOEFL and your scores will be older than two years by the time you submit your application, you will need to re-take the exam.
+If you took the TOEFL and your scores will be older than two years by the time you submit your application, you will need to re-take the exam.
 Generally, second applications are more successful when materials have been updated.

 Should I submit transcripts from a community college?

 If you have community or junior college, non-degree, or study abroad coursework, indicate this information on page nine of the application under the “Additional Education Information” section.
 Do not submit any transcripts from a community or junior college, non-degree, or study abroad coursework to Rackham unless you attended a Non-U.S. institution.

 How do I submit a fee waiver request?

 We have a limited number of fee waivers available for both US and International students.
 If you do not qualify any of Rackham's fee waivers, but meet the requirements below, send an email to email@example.com providing proof and an explanation of your eligibility based on the following: